mysql/mysql-operator/tests/README.md

     if not provided, then a tmp dir will be used

+--store-operator-log\
+    store operator log(s), consecutive snapshots are taken at the teardown of every test case\
+    they are stored in a subdirectory `${workdir}/operator-log` where the workdir directory is specified by the option `--work-dir`

 filters can be used, see the description of 'arguments'

 ```text